 The fall semester of the second year sees students embark on a formal process of thesis preparation.
 Over the semester, students develop a thesis proposal in which they refine their ideas and begin the substantive work of thesis completion.
-MUP students complete the thesis preparation phase through the department's thesis preparation seminar (GSD 9024), a four-unit course held during the fall semester.
+MUP students complete the thesis preparation phase through the department's thesis preparation seminar (GSD 9204), a four-unit course held during the fall semester.
 This seminar meets each week for three hours and provides an opportunity for students to develop their emergent thesis ideas, share work in progress, and get feedback from their peers, visiting reviewers and faculty members.
-MAUD/MLAUD students may petition to join GSD 9024 or choose to complete their thesis preparation requirement via a four-unit independent study course with their thesis advisor.
-Students will be allowed to pursue alternative thesis preparation only when the faculty member providing the alternative instruction is their thesis advisor.
-All thesis students, including those pursuing alternative thesis preparation, participate in all fall and spring reviews.
+MAUD/MLAUD undertake GSD 9205.

 3.2.
-Thesis Preparation Seminar (GSD 9204)
+Thesis Preparation Seminar (GSD 9204 or 9205)

-This seminar provides the theoretical and methodological foundation necessary for completing a graduate thesis in the Department of Urban Planning and Design.
-The seminar is appropriate for both planning and design students.
+These seminars provide the theoretical and methodological foundation necessary for completing a graduate thesis in the Department of Urban Planning and Design.
 Over the semester, students will produce a solid thesis proposal so they can complete their thesis by the end of the academic year.
 In the course, students will identify and refine their thesis topic, solidify their relationship with a thesis advisor, and incrementally develop an intellectually interesting and tractable thesis project.
 Sessions focus on discussion and analysis of relevant readings, examination of different thesis models and approaches, and exploration of emergent student work.

-The seminar begins by introducing the thesis as a conceptual frame and by identifying the key elements that cut across the different types of theses that students produce, for example written, design-focused or based in another medium, such as film.
-It addresses many issues: identifying topics and questions, research methods, case selection, the craft of thesis production, managing the advisor-advisee relationship, and techniques for verbally defending a thesis.
-As a forum for the exchange of work in progress, the seminar asks students to share their ideas and get feedback from their peers, visiting reviewers, and faculty.
+The seminars begin by introducing the thesis as a conceptual frame and by identifying the key elements that cut across the different types of theses that students produce, for example written, design-focused or based in another medium, such as film.
+They address many issues: identifying topics and questions, research methods, case selection, the craft of thesis production, managing the advisor-advisee relationship, and techniques for verbally defending a thesis.
+As a forum for the exchange of work in progress, the seminars ask students to share their ideas and get feedback from their peers, visiting reviewers, and faculty.
 Students complete weekly assignments relevant to their theses and present in class on most weeks.
-Since the seminar is a graduate seminar, students will be expected to provide critical and thoughtful responses to their peers' work and engage in informed and mature discussion of the issues found in the readings.
+Students will be expected to provide critical and thoughtful responses to their peers' work and engage in informed and mature discussion.